Your first official act as a parent -- besides having a baby -- is buying baby furniture.

 The same emotions apply to both: You're excited at first.
 A little nervous, too.
 Then come the questions and plans.
 And just like that, you're completely overwhelmed.

 Relax: Baby furniture doesn’t have to be complicated.
-Put down the pretty magazines and let experts who've been there and tried that walk you through it.
+Put down the pretty magazines and let experts who've been there walk you through it.

 The best nurseries start with honest answers about your space, style, and budget.
 Once you figure out what will work for you, move forward with confidence, whether you're sticking with baby basics or going over the top.